Kong/kong-workshop/README.md

-# kong-workshop
+# Kong Workshop

-This repository contains all of the necessary scripts and documentation for running a Kong Gateway and Kong Mesh workshop with a Kong Sales Engineer.
-After your sales engineer issues you a host and the proper credentials for connecting, execute these steps to get started.

-1. Connect to host and `git clone`
+This repository contains all of the necessary scripts and documentation for running an on-site or virtual workshop with a Kong Sales Engineer.
+In this workshop, we will create a fully functional zone inside a [multi-zone service mesh](https://docs.konghq.com/mesh/latest/deployments/multi-zone/).
+The goal of this workshop will not only get users familiar interacting with a Kong Mesh multi-zone deployment, but will also demonstrate a minimum time to "Hello World" for a full stack microservice implementation.
+The zone will contain the necessary components for hosting services that support authentication, authorization, traffic routing, traffic control, observability and automatic failover across networks inside a servce mesh.